- Home

 Thermoplastic Rubber (TPR)

 In many applications, Thermoplastic Rubber (TPR) insulation is used to replace true thermoset rubber.
 TPR has improved colorability, higher processing speeds, and a wider usable temperature range.
-TPR also displays excellent heat, weather, and age resistance without curing.
-Thermoplastic rubber insulation is not cut-through resistant, but can be utilized in applications where other properties of rubber are preferred.
+It also displays excellent heat, weather, and age resistance without curing.
+Although TPR insulation is not cut-through resistant, it can be utilized in applications where other properties of rubber are preferred.

 Neoprene (Polychloroprene)